Mexico COFEPRIS Medical Device Regulations

 Regulatory Approval Process

-• Demonstrate home country approval through a Certificate of Free Sale (CFS) or Certificate to Foreign Government (CFG)
+3. Submit a Certificate of Free Sale (CFS) or Certificate to Foreign Government (CFG) to demonstrate that your device is approved in its home country.

-• If the device is approved COFEPRIS will issue a certificate and post confirmation of device registration on the Ministry of Health website
+5. Once COFEPRIS approves your device, they will issue a certificate and confirm the registration on the Ministry of Health website.

 Go-to-market strategy